-Can you save more money with Tello or Ultra Mobile?
+Tello vs. Ultra Mobile: Which low-cost carrier is right for you?

 Tello vs. Ultra Mobile: Tello's Plans

-Tello is one of the best cheap phone plans you can get and a great way to save money on your phone bill.
+Tello's custom plan is one of the best cheap phone plans you can get, and a great way to save money on your phone bill.
 You can sign up for as little as a month without being tied down to a contract, and if you're unhappy, you can cancel or change plans at any point.

-One of the best features about Tello is that you're able to build your own plan and purchase exactly how many minutes and how much data you need.
+One of Tello's best features is that you're able to build your own plan and purchase exactly how many minutes and how much data you need.
 As long as you get some data, texts come free.
 Starting at $5 per month, you can build a plan with no minutes and 500MB of data, or no data and 100 minutes.

 An unlimited plan with Tello costs a rather affordable $39 per month, but if you think you'll need less, you can also select from another one of Tello's ready-made plans that offer 1GB, 2GB, or 4GB of data.
 Each plan includes unlimited minutes, texts, and free tethering.
-Once you've used up your monthly allotment of data, you can either add more to your Pay As You Go balance or be limited to 2G speeds.
+Once you've used up your monthly allotment of data, you can either add more to your Pay As You Go balance, or be limited to 2G speeds.
 Your data will also be throttled to these speeds on the unlimited plan once you've used up 25GB of data.

-Before signing up with Tello, you should, of course, check your coverage.
-Tello uses the T-Mobile 4G LTE and 5G network, so if you get good T-Mobile coverage in your area you should have no issues.
+Tello uses the T-Mobile 4G LTE and 5G network, so if you get good T-Mobile coverage in your area, you should have no issues.
 Another factor to consider before signing up is whether you'll need roaming, especially since Tello doesn't support roaming of any kind.
 If you travel abroad, you'll need to purchase another SIM card for your device to work, which can be a hassle.

-The one international perk that Tello offers is free calling to Canada, Mexico, Romania, and China.
-If you need to call other countries, you can purchase a prepaid Pay As You Go credit.
-For France, calls would cost 1¢ per minute to landlines, 2.80¢ per minute to mobile, and 1¢ per text.
+For international callers, Tello has free calling and texting to 60+ countries.
+While it's not quite as many countries included with Ultra Mobile, many of the biggest destinations are, such as China and India.
+If the country isn't included on the list, you can still call at a competitive per minute rate.
+It's also worth keeping in mind that many international callers will be using messaging services to start in touch that use data rather than minutes.

 Overall, Tello is a great choice if you're looking for a cheap plan to completely customize and don't need many international features.
-It's also an excellent choice if you don't want to be locked into a contract for a few months and need flexibility or want to create an affordable family plan.
+It's also an excellent choice if you don't want to be locked into a contract for a few months and need flexibility, or want to create an affordable family plan.
 If you're an average data user and only need 4GB of data a month, it's hard to beat Tello's price of $20 per month.

 Tello vs. Ultra Mobile: Ultra Mobile's Plans

-Ultra Mobile is the parent company of Mint Mobile and another popular MVNO on T-Mobile's network.
+Ultra Mobile is the parent company of Mint Mobile, and another popular MVNO on T-Mobile's network.
 Unlike Tello, Ultra Mobile offers multi-month plans in addition to its single-month options.
 By signing up for 12 months at a time, you're able to save some extra money.
 Tello's least expensive plan starts at $10 per month and comes with 250MB of data.
-Plans are also available with 2GB, 3GB, 6GB, 15GB, or unlimited data.
+Plans are also available with 2GB, 3GB, 6GB, 15GB, 40GB (Unlimited), and 60GB (Unlimited+) data.

-Though all of Ultra Mobile's plans include free mobile hotspot, the unlimited plan only comes with 10GB.
-If you run out, that's all you get.
-This plan also only comes with 40GB of high-speed data, meaning that your speeds will slow once you consume that amount.
-But for most people, 40GB should be more than enough.
-If you're on a lower data plan, you can always add 1GB for $10 or 3GB for $20.
+Though all of Ultra Mobile's plans include free mobile hotspot usage, the smaller unlimited plan only comes with 10GB.
+This plan does include a healthy 40GB of high-speed data to use on your phone, so for most people, it will be more than enough.
+If you find you need a bit more data, upgrading to Unlimited+ takes the data up to 60GB with 20GB of hotspot data.
+While these plans are the most expensive in the range, compared to other carriers with similarly large plans, the rates are still a good value.

 When it comes to international features, Ultra Mobile plans come with free unlimited calling to more than 80 destinations (and more via uTalk), as well as unlimited global text.
 All plans except the 250MB plan come with a recurring $1.50-$5 calling credit and a one-time $5 international roaming credit.
 If you're considering traveling abroad and need more calling or data credit down the line, you can always add more to your balance in $5, $10, or $20 increments.
 If you're traveling to France, for instance, you'll be charged 25¢ per minute, 5¢ per text, and 20 cents per MB.

-Ultra Mobile makes sense if you get good T-Mobile coverage, though you should double-check the coverage map, and if you're able to pay a few months upfront.
+Ultra Mobile makes sense if you get good T-Mobile coverage, and if you're able to pay a few months upfront.
 Though the multi-month savings aren't as attractive as Mint Mobile's, they're still worth considering.
 Ultra Mobile is also more appealing when it comes to international features and being able to roam.
 Like Tello, most unlocked GSM devices will work with Ultra Mobile, so you're able to bring your own device over to this carrier.

 Tello vs. Ultra Mobile: What phones can you get?

 If you're hoping to bring your device to Tello or Ultra Mobile, you should be able to easily do so as long as you have an unlocked GSM device.
 Also, because Tello and Ultra Mobile use T-Mobile, your phone needs to support VoLTE to work.
 If you want access to 5G, your phone must support T-Mobile's 5G bands (particularly band n71 and band n41).
+Luckily most of the best Android phones will work as long as you buy them unlocked.
 If you're unsure whether your phone will work, the easiest thing to do is head to each carrier's respective compatibility checker and enter your device's IMEI number.

-If you rather purchase a phone from Tello or Ultra Mobile directly, you can do so online.
-Ultra's selection is a bit better than Tello's and includes the latest iPhone 12 and 5G compatible devices such as the Samsung Galaxy S20 FE and the OnePlus 8.
-Tello offers older (but more affordable) phone models such as the iPhone XS and a limited selection of popular Android devices.
+You can buy phones directly from either carrier if you wish, though Tello is more focused on low-end and mid-range phones.
+Ultra Mobile has a wider range of phones, and you can even sign up for financing through Affirm.

 Tello vs. Ultra Mobile: Which should you get?

-If you use a lot of data and don't want to see it throttled, Ultra Mobile is your safer bet.
-You'll get at least 40GB of high-speed data on T-Mobile's network.
-Also, if you frequently make international phone calls or need international roaming, this is the plan for you.
-However, keep in mind that the unlimited plan's hotspot data is limited to 10GB, and you'll have to purchase 12 months upfront for the best savings.
+If you use a lot of data and don't want to see it throttled, Ultra Mobile is your safer bet with up to 60GB on its largest plan.
+However, Ultra Mobile will require you to sign up for multiple months to get its best rates.
+While month-to-month is an option, you won't be getting Ultra's best rates.

 If you prefer a bit more freedom with your cell phone plan and don't care about international features, Tello is the better choice for you.
 With Tello, you don't need to pay for data or minutes you don't need, and you can build the exact plan you want.
-Mobile hotspot is free, and though the unlimited plan is throttled at 25GB, most people will never reach this amount.
+Mobile hotspot is free, and though the unlimited plan is throttled at 25GB, many people will never reach this amount.

 Tello